 Blog

-Let’s face it: BMW model names can be confusing.
-From the scale of ascending numbers to additions like xDrive and M models, car buyers can get lost in the labyrinth of BMW naming conventions.
-Thankfully, BMW follows patterns throughout the lineup that are simple once you learn them.
-We’ve created a quick guide for understanding BMW model names so you can sound like a pro.
+Let’s face it: BMW model names can be confusing, especially with changes and updates in recent years.
+From ascending numbers to additions like xDrive and M models, it’s easy to get lost in the labyrinth of BMW’s naming conventions.
+Thankfully, BMW follows patterns throughout its lineup that are simple once you learn them.
+Here’s a quick guide for understanding BMW model names in 2023, so you can sound like a pro.

 • 2 Series – a two-door coupe and convertible that is smallest in size and lowest in price